Email marketing is considered the no.1 marketing strategy for almost any business out there. And why not?

 For instance, let’s say 100 emails were delivered in your last email campaign, but only 20 of them actually opened the email.
 So, the open rate here is 20%.

-The email open rate indicates the quality of the leads, how warm your leads are, and how well you have prepared the email content.
+The email open rate formula indicates the quality of the leads, how warm your leads are, and how well you have prepared the email content.

 In a later section of this article, we will discuss how each of these scenarios can be optimized for higher email open rates.
 So keep on reading.